The Frameworks of English 4th Edition - Weblinks

 BBC Voices archive

-Although now archived, this is a useful site for exploring dialect variation, and contains a wide variety of recordings of regional accents from different parts of the British Isles.
+Although archived since 2014, this is a useful site for exploring dialect variation, and contains a wide variety of recordings of regional accents from different parts of the British Isles.

 Collins Dictionary